omelsoft/node-dev-task-bitly/readme.md

 ## Shortening URL

 * Enter the URL you want to shorten in the input field.
-* A message will be shown below the input field after a request is be completed.
+* A message will be shown below the input field after a request is completed.

 ## Logs